-- 12) Any other physical infrastructure present in the environmental assessment study area, including habitations, roads, buildings, quarries, power lines and industrial works; - 13) Available information pertaining to the area from the Tlicho land use planning process. - 14) The availability and average training or skill levels of the local and Tlicho regional labour pool and local and regional business capacity; - 15) Current socio-economic conditions and relevant trends in the potentially-affected communities and the Tlicho region as a whole, using appropriate indicators of well-being and quality of life; - 16) A summary of historic and present land use in the study area, including identification of traditional land use groups, areas used and traditional travel routes and timings; - 17) Traditional harvesting activities for and traditional values about all relevant animal (including fish) and plant species, including annual average harvesting data by species where available; - 18) Known physical heritage resources locations, areas of high potential for unfound physical heritage resources and cultural values associated with the environmental assessment study area.; and - 19) Other current economic activities in the environmental assessment study area.
+- 13) Any other physical infrastructure present in the environmental assessment study area, including habitations, roads, buildings, quarries, power lines and industrial works. - 14) Available information pertaining to the project area from land use planning in the Wek'eezhii Settlement Area. - 15) The availability and average training or skill levels of people in the local Wek'eezhii Settlement Area and the other Aboriginal and Northern resident regional labour pool. - 16) The local and regional business capacity available to support the Project. - 17) Current socio-economic conditions and relevant trends in the potentially-affected communities and the Wek'eezhii Settlement Area as a whole, using appropriate indicators of well-being and quality of life. - 18) A summary of historic and present land use in the study area, including identification of traditional land use groups, areas used and traditional travel routes and timings. - 19) Traditional harvesting activities, relevant species (wildlife, fish and plants), observed trends and any traditional values expressed about harvested species. - 20) Known physical heritage resources locations, areas of high potential for unfound physical heritage resources and cultural values associated with the environmental assessment study area. - 21) Other current economic activities in the environmental assessment study area.

-Appendix B: Development Description
+Appendix B: Development description